hanyy444/cofeed/README.md

     This project was developed solely for the purpose of learning, practicing and demonstrating my frontend development skills.

-### Please note that if the app is taking too long to load data it's because the server is hosted on a free provider which shuts down the server when no requests are sent for a while.
+### Please note that if the app is taking too long to load data on first load.
+It's because the server is hosted on a free provider which shuts down the server when no requests are sent for a while.
 Please bare with it and refresh after some time.
+Thank you!

 # Features